SandboxHead/CUDA_PCA_jacobi/README.md

 - N : number of columns (features) in input matrix D
 - D : input matrix, #elements in D is (M * N)

 The first line of the input file contains `M` followed by `N`.
 The second line contains elements of matrix `D`.
 All the values in one line are space separated.

-#### Output Specification
-Your program should perform SVD and PCA on the given input and store the results in the variables given in the program.
-We will check the correctness by calling the functions from the program.
-You should compute following matrices and values:
-- U : N x N (or M x M, read note in `lab3_cuda.h`) real matrix (to be computed by SVD)
-- SIGMA : N x M (or M x N, read note in `lab3_cuda.h`) diagonal matrix of positive real numbers ( to be computed by SVD).
-Consists only digonal elements, #elements = N. Hence, you should return a vector of N elements
-- V_T : M x M (or M x M, read note in `lab3_cuda.h`) real matrix (to be computed by SVD)
-- SIGMAm : #rows in SIGMA, same as rows in matrix used for SVD (to be computed)
-- SIGMAn : #columns in SIGMA, same as rows in matrix used for SVD (to be computed)
+#### Input file specifications
+- First line contain two integer (`M` followed by `N`)
-- K : number of columns (features) in reduced matrix D_HAT
+- It then contains `M*N` doubles in matrix `D`.
-- D_HAT : reduced matrix (to be computed by PCA)

-Refer to `lab3_cuda.h` for more details. **Your program should not output anything on `stdout`.**

-**Important: read note in `lab3_cuda.h` for dimesions of U, SIGMA, V_T and clearifictaion of variables SIGMAm and SIGMAn**

-## Submission Instructions
-- You are supposed to submit only one file named `lab3_cuda.cu`.
-Please make sure all the functions you have used are in this file.
-- Do not submit other files
-- Your code should build and execute as per the instructions given above.
-Please make sure that your code doesn't need any Makefile.
-- Your program should not output anything in `stdout`.

-We will not consider the submissions that don't comply with these guidelines.
+A sample input file could be found in testcases folder.

+#### Output file specifications
+- First line contain value of `K`
+- Next M lines contains K doubles space seperated representing the modified D matrix.